school-brainhack/school-brainhack.github.io/content/en/modules/nibabel/index.md

 The estimated time to complete this training module is 1h30m for the basic content and 1h for the optional advanced content.

  - **Basic** - Be able to load and save different types of neuroimaging files in Nibabel.
-How to work with volumetric data
+Know how to work with volumetric data.
- - **Advanced** - Understand the difference between array and array proxy images
+ - **Advanced** - Understand the difference between array and array proxy images.
- - **optional** - Acquire a passing familiarity with the structures of surface images, CIFTI-2 files and tractogram
+ - **Optional** - Acquire a passing familiarity with the structures of surface images, CIFTI-2 files and tractogram.

 The prerequisites to take this module are:
  * the [introduction to the terminal](/modules/introduction_to_terminal) module.